 SPANISH CHRISTMAS FESTIVALS

 Spanish Christmas season is like no other.
-It is is long, full of joy, celebrations and food, a lot of good food!
+It is long, full of joy, celebrations and food, a lot of good food!

 The most important day is Nochebuena, when families get together for a big dinner.
 Then, families meet again on Navidad (Christmas day) and have a big lunch together.